ffernandaeky/Semester-2-PENS/README.md

 # Semester 2 Project

-This is a second semester project that I got while studying at the Surabaya State Electronics Polytechnic Applied Data Science study program
+This is a second semester project that I got while studying at the Electronics Engineering Polytechnic Institute of Surabaya Applied Data Science study program

 ## Analisis Online Game Menggunakan Web Scrapping